awsdocs/aws-codebuild-user-guide/doc_source/sample-buildspec-artifact-naming.md

   name: $Env:TEST_ENV_VARIABLE-$(Get-Date -UFormat "%Y%m%d-%H%M%S")
 ```

- This Windows example shows you how to specify an artifact name that uses a variable declared in the buildspec file and an AWS CodeBuild environment variable\.
+ This Windows example shows you how to specify an artifact name that uses a variable declared in the buildspec file and a CodeBuild environment variable\.
 For more information, see [Environment Variables in Build Environments](build-env-ref-env-vars.md)\.

 ```
 version: 0.2